-EERE anticipates making awards that will run from 12 up to 36 months in length, comprised of one or more budget periods.
+EERE anticipates making awards that will run from 4 years up to 10 years, comprised of one or more budget periods.
 Project continuation will be contingent upon several elements, including satisfactory performance and Go/No-Go decision.
-For a complete list, see Section VI.B.xv.
+For a complete list of project continuation elements, see Section VI.B.xiv.